 Types of Rehab Centers

 Some rehab centers offer outpatient services, while others offer live-in programs for people with more serious addiction issues.
-These are the most common types of drug rehabilitation center:
+These are the most common types of drug rehabilitation centers:

 Inpatient Treatment Centers

-Inpatient treatment centers are designed for people that want long term solutions for their addiction issues.
+Inpatient treatment centers are designed for people that want long-term solutions for their addiction issues.
 When you enter an inpatient rehab facility, they will assess your situation and you will be required to stay for anywhere from 30 to 90 days, depending on the treatment program that you are on.
 You will be treated by medical professionals as well as counselors and therapists during your stay.
-All inpatient treatment centers are designed to be a safe space for addicts, so they operate a zero tolerance policy on all substances, so there are no temptations.
+All inpatient treatment centers are designed to be safe spaces for addicts, so they operate a zero-tolerance policy on all substances, so there are no temptations.
 While you are in an inpatient facility, you will work with a case manager to ensure that you are always receiving the right treatment for your situation.

 Inpatient treatment centers also offer dual diagnosis, which is not available in outpatient programs.
 In many cases, addiction issues are linked to mental health problems, like PTSD, depression, anxiety, and bipolar disorder.
 If you suffer from a mental health issue and you believe that it is linked to your addiction problems, an inpatient facility is the best option for you.
 You will receive treatment for your mental health issues alongside your addiction treatments, which drastically increases your chances of remaining sober after you leave.

 People that have serious, life-threatening addiction issues often require a medical detox.
 At an inpatient facility, you can be medically monitored while you detox to ensure your safety and avoid seizures, cardiac arrest, comas, or even death.